mark-watson/Java-AI-Book/manuscript/deeplearning.md

 ## Deep Learning Wrapup

 I first used complex neural network topologies in the late 1980s for phoneme (speech) recognition, specifically using time delay neural networks and I gave a talk about it at [IEEE First Annual International Conference on Neural Networks San Diego, California June 21-24, 1987](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?reload=true&arnumber=4307059).
 In the following year I wrote the Backpropagation neural network code that my company used in a bomb detector that we built for the FAA.
-Back then, neural networks were not really considered to be a great technology for this application but in the present time Google, Microsoft, and other companies are using deep (many layered) neural networks for speech and image recognition.
+Back then, neural networks were not really considered to be a great technology for this application but in the present time Google, Microsoft, and other companies are using deep learning for a wide range of practical problems.
 Exciting work is also being done in the field of natural language processing.
 I just provided a small example in this chapter that you can experiment with easily.
 I wanted to introduce you to [Deeplearning4j](http://deeplearning4j.org/) because I think it is probably the easiest way for Java developers to get started working with many layered neural networks and I refer you to [the project documentation](http://deeplearning4j.org/documentation.html).

 I managed a deep learning team at Capital One 2018-2019 and while there much of my work involved GANs and LSTM deep models (and many of my 55 US patents were at least partially inspired by this work).
 I refer you to a good GAN DL4J example on the web [https://github.com/wmeddie/dl4j-gans](https://github.com/wmeddie/dl4j-gans) and a tutorial on LSTM applications from the developers of DL4J [https://deeplearning4j.konduit.ai/getting-started/tutorials/clinical-time-series-lstm](https://deeplearning4j.konduit.ai/getting-started/tutorials/clinical-time-series-lstm).